BillWang04/CSE151A-Group-Project/README.md

 ![linreg_testing](https://github.com/BillWang04/CSE151A-Group-Project/assets/61530252/b0666319-9ef9-45b8-934b-4a8ec8530223)
 ![linreg_training](https://github.com/BillWang04/CSE151A-Group-Project/assets/61530252/11f81634-016e-48c9-aece-458f5a501b81)

-The linear regression model is struggling to accurately predict flight prices across the entire range of values.
-The high RMSE values suggest that the model's predictions are deviating significantly from the actual prices.

 For the training set, the RMSE value of 7193.054746715674 indicates that, on average, the model's predictions deviate from the true prices by approximately $7,193.
 Similarly, for the testing set, the RMSE value of 7242.05710648803 suggests that the model's predictions deviate from the actual prices by around $7,242 on average.

-These high RMSE values could be attributed to the fact that the model is treating the flight prices as two distinct groups or clusters: one around $1,000 for economy flights and another around $5,000 for business flights.
-Instead of accurately predicting the individual prices, the model seems to be classifying or grouping the prices into these two broad categories.

-This behavior might be due to the inherent limitations of linear regression models in capturing complex, non-linear relationships between the features and the target variable.
-Additionally, the presence of outliers or skewed data distributions could also contribute to the model's inability to make precise predictions across the entire range of flight prices.

 ### Decision Tree Testing
 ![decisiontree1](https://github.com/BillWang04/CSE151A-Group-Project/assets/61530252/1c0c1d39-305e-45b2-b7c6-ffe392f49acc)